Overview

 • Obtained approximately $1.7 million summary judgment on behalf of plaintiff in action to enforce commercial contract and personal guarantee.
 See Darigold, Inc. v.
 Terry’s Dairy, Inc. et al, C.A.
 No. 19-2-32372-8 SEA (King County Superior Court).

-• Representation of special committee of board of directors conducting investigation into derivative demand based on allegations related to off-label marketing and claims asserted against public pharmaceutical company under the False Claims Act in underlying qui tam action.
+• Represented a special committee of board of directors in an investigation into derivative demand based on allegations related to off-label marketing and claims asserted against public pharmaceutical company under the False Claims Act in underlying qui tam action.

 Insights & Presentations